moodle-an-hochschulen/moodle-local_staticpage/README.md

 If you want to style your static page with CSS in any special way, you can include a `<style>` tag into the `<head>` section of your HTML document.
 The content of this style tag will be inserted into Moodle's HTML head.

-If you want to include images into your static page, please do yourself a favour and link to them with absolute URLs, not relative URLs.
+If you want to include images into your static page, you have to upload them somewhere else. local_staticpage is not capable of hosting / serving image files.
+Linking to image files, please do yourself a favour and link to them with absolute URLs, not relative URLs.

 Multiple language / Filter support